reactivemobile/CoinFlipper/README.md

 # CoinFlipper
-A Kotlin API to generate random coin flips
+A Kotlin (Ktor) API to generate random coin flips